SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 }
 ```

-For example, a simple function that returns the sum of two variables can be writte like this:
+For example, a simple function that returns the sum of two variables can be written like this:
 ```cpp
 int add(int a, int b) {
 	int sum = a+b;